We visited Alberta with the assistance of Travel Alberta, and this post is supported by IHG.

 If you’re visiting Edmonton with a toddler, and you’re not quite ready for the big boys down at Tyrrell in Drumheller, this park, set in an old-growth forest, features animatronic dinosaurs and other activities for kids to interact and engage with prehistoric creatures that are indigenous to the Edmonton area.
 There’s even mini-golf and a dig site.

-The four glass pyramids that make up the Muttart Conservatory are unmistakeable as they jut out of Edmonton’s river valley.
+The four glass pyramids that make up the Muttart Conservatory are unmistakeable as they jut out of Edmonton‘s river valley.
 Inside is a peaceful (and warm!) escape into the world’s flora.
-They house and cultivate one of Canada’s largest botanical collections, with three being permanent and one feature biome that changes frequently throughout the year.
+They house and cultivate one of Canada’s largest botanical collections.
+There are three being permanent and one feature biome that changes frequently throughout the year.

 Muttart Conservatory is a wonderful place for a taste of nature that’s not dependent on the weather, and it’s a safe place to let your toddler “off-leash” to wander (within arm’s reach, of course!) amongst the beautiful flowers and foilage.